-This is the only song on my growing list of GOATs that was written by a United States Vice President.
+This is the only song on my growing list of GOATs that was cowritten by a United States Vice President.

-Four decades before Carl Sigman put words to it, and seven years before Tommy Edwards offered the hit version of the song, Charles Dawes wrote his “Melody in A Major.”
+Four decades before Carl Sigman put words to it, and seven years before Tommy Edwards offered the hit version of the song (many people miscredit this song to Tommy Edwards, but he did not write it), Charles Dawes wrote his “Melody in A Major.”

 He was a piano-playing banker who had run for Senate and subsequently was Vice President under Calvin Coolidge, and that level of fame was used to sell the song to the public and jazz musicians like Tommy Dorsey who played it live.
 Then, in 1951, Sigman—who wrote lyrics for music by Duke Ellington, Glen Miller, Jimmy Van Heusen and others (in addition to writing the theme to West Side Story), decided to put some lyrics to it.
 Louis Armstrong, Dinah Shore, and others recorded it in the early 1950s, but it didn’t catch on until Tommy Edwards took a hold of it in 1958.